celestiaorg/private-blockspace-proxy/README.md

 ### Requirements

+You can depend fully on providers for proving and DA nodes and run this proxy on a "potato" (any minimal cloud instance should do, the service is extremely lightweight), you likely want to self-host.
+With providers you must:

+- **fully trust the prover with all plaintext data** - thus no privacy is provided, and if using a prover marketplace, you likely will be revealing that plaintext to _the public_... not gonna fly with use cases for this product.
+- **fully trust the DA node to tell you the truth about DA data** - as you are not validating consensus with a light node.
+Likely you also need fail-over in case of DA node providers not being responsive, and blocking your interactions with DA upstream.

+To run fully trustless, self-hosted, set of services such that you operate your own prover and Celestia node, you need:

 1. A machine to run with a _minimum_ of:

    - NVIDIA GPU with 20GB+ of VRAM (Tested on [L4](https://www.nvidia.com/en-us/data-center/l4/))